arstnei0/zenum/packages/core/README.md

 ## More

 I will write examples of Zenum for almost all the features.
 The examples are in [the `examples` directory of this repo](https://github.com/zihan-ch/zenum/tree/main/examples).
 The examples of Zenum itself is in the [`examples/core` directory](https://github.com/zihan-ch/zenum/tree/main/examples/core).

+What are some real world situations that we can use Zenum?
+I wrote a helper package that converts a React Query into a Zenum.
+See it's [README.md](https://github.com/zihan-ch/zenum/tree/main/packages/react-query-zenum) to find more info.